robang74/redfishos/Olf0/README.md

 Optional, although recommended.

 1. Install [Patchmanager ≥ 3.2](https://openrepos.net/content/patchmanager/patchmanager) on SailfishOS ≥ 4, preferably  from SailfishOS:Chum (respectively [Patchmanager 3.0](https://openrepos.net/content/patchmanager/patchmanager-legacy) from OpenRepos on SailfishOS < 4).

 2. Reboot your Xperia.

-3. Browse Patchmanager's web-catalog in *Settings -> Patchmanager -> (top pulley) Web catalog* and install a Patch which sounds interesting for you and which is compatible with the installed SailfishOS release.<br />
+3. Browse Patchmanager's web-catalog in *Settings -> Patchmanager -> (top pulley) Web catalog* and install a Patch which sounds interesting for you and which is compatible with the installed SailfishOS release.

-Go back to Patchmanager's main page and apply this Patch there.<br />
+4. Go back to Patchmanager's main page and apply this Patch there.

-Select *Restart preloaded services* in the top pulley and see what it does.
+5. Select *Restart preloaded services* in the top pulley and see what it does.

 ---